wallijam/Maestro-Hiring-Challenge/README.md

 # JAMES WALLINGTON - INTERNSHIP 2020 CODE CHALLENGE

 For my challenge I chose to build a custom ecommerce type starter the for the React-based, GraphQL powered, static site generator - GatsbyJS.
-I believe my use of this technology will catch your eye and prove I am a forward thinking canidate.
+I believe my use of this technology will catch your eye and prove I am a forward thinking candidate.

 My site was a one day build with some interesting functionality utilizing GraphQL to sort item data.